Hjorthmedh/RGCmorphology/ms/intro.md

 To assess which subset of features would give the best classification, rather than select the features by trial and error, we did an exhaustive search using all possible combinations of the fifteen features.
-We choose the Naïve Bayes classifier, as initial tests showed that it was fast and had reasonably good classification performance.
+We chose the Naïve Bayes classifier, as initial tests showed that it was fast and had reasonably good classification performance.
 A bootstrap aggregation classifier and support vector machine performed equally well.
 The performance of each set of